Resampling, Model Selection, & Regularization

 Resampling

-For this analysis we are going to the popular Ames housing dataset.
+For this analysis we are going to use the popular Ames housing dataset.
 This dataset contains information on home values for a sample of nearly 3,000 houses in Ames, Iowa in the early 2000s.
 To access this data, we first add the AmesHousing package and create the nicely formatted data with the make_ordinal_ames() function.

 Code